jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Python Validation

 At the time of developing this project, PEP8 Validator was down therefore the suggested method of validating Python code used in the project was using the tool called `pycodestyle` which was installed to the IDE (GitPod).
-This tool will continually give the developer feedback in the problems section of the IDE which i was able to use continually through out developement to ensure correct formatting of Python code.
+This tool will continually give the developer feedback in the problems section of the IDE which I was able to use continually throughout development to ensure correct formatting of Python code.
 All files which contain custom Python code have been verified to have no detectable issues using `pycodestyle`:

 <details>
 <summary>Account app</summary>